seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 objectively supported opportunity, including one still developing toward an entry, and never the number of trades.**

+**EVERY TRIGGER IS AN INDEPENDENT ANALYSIS — the owner's decision of 24.09.2026, and every section below is read against it.** The question is *if this engine had to trade its own money on Binance Futures at the minute of the freeze, what would it enter*, and the answer is built from the market at that minute and from nothing an earlier answer said. **An earlier recommendation is not evidence and is never read:** no zone, entry, stop, target, status, fill or refusal of an earlier answer is an input to this one, and `analyst/state.json` holds none (§11).
+A coin that is still the best trade is published again because today's evidence says so; a coin that is not is absent, and its absence is not announced. **The engine does not track the Boss's positions** — he does not report them and it is not the engine's job — so no line is addressed to a holder. **The run asks four questions in this order:** (1) what is developing next — the forward hunt of `СОЗРЕВАЕТ` across the list and the liquid perpetual book (§6); (2) what the market is doing now — BTC's regime, structure, relative strength, liquidity, risk; (3) which developing candidates are actionable now; (4) where the engine enters now. §5's freeze precedes all four because it captures the whole book at one minute, so the hunt of (1) can price whatever it finds (§5 step 4). **What the engine keeps about its past is kept for the Architect's audit** — the day log (§12) — and is never an input to a run.

 **The trigger is one line and there are exactly two of them.** Everything the Boss needs from a run is already mandated by §2's skeleton, so a run is started by naming it and by nothing else — no scope list, no section list, no per-subsystem block.
 A message that has